Shawn Pruchnicki Ph.D, FRA,eS, RPh, ATP, CFII, MEI

-His current interest and focus includes the role that safety culture, human performance and human error play in understanding accident causation.
-He is especially interested in how these concepts when viewed through the lens of complexity theory can affect our construction of causation.
-He completed his PhD in the summer of 2018 in cognitive engineering at OSU.
-Shawn is a member of the International Society of Air Safety Investigators (ISASI), the Association for Aviation Psychology (APA) and the Human Factors and Ergonomics Society (HFES).
+He is an internationally recognized expert in accident causation, human error, and the design and use of automated systems.
+His current interest and focus include the role that safety culture, human performance, and human error play in understanding accident causation.
+He is especially interested in how these concepts when viewed through the lens of complexity theory can affect our construction of causation and understanding of human error.
+Shawn was recently awarded Fellow status in the Royal Aeronautical Society, is a member of the International Society of Air Safety Investigators (ISASI), the Association for Aviation Psychology (APA) and the Human Factors and Ergonomics Society (HFES).

 Safety culture, human performance and human error when understanding accident causation.
 Also, how these concepts all interact in complex systems such as aviation where any number of outcomes are possible.